-A learning disability affects the way a person learns and deals with things in all areas of life, such as developing life skills, understanding complex information, managing money and interacting with others.
+A learning disability affects the way a person learns and deals with all areas of life.
+Examples include developing essential skills, understanding complex information, managing finances and interacting with other people.

-Most individuals with a learning disability are treated ‘differently’ to the rest of society.
+Individuals with learning disabilities are often treated ‘differently’ to the rest of society.
 They have to face prejudice and challenges on a daily basis, and may find it difficult to access services and have the control over their lives that most of us take for granted.

-With our support, most people with a learning disability can enjoy meaningful, independent and fulfilling lives.
-We provide residential support and supported living as well as domiciliary and respite care.
+With our support, people with a learning disabilities can enjoy meaningful, independent and fulfilling lives.
+We provide residential support and supported living.